eProsima/Integration-Service-docs/docs/examples/wan_communication/wan_tcp_dds.rst

 .. warning::

-    If the test doesn't work, review carefully your NAT configuration.
+    If the example doesn't work, review carefully your NAT configuration.